St. Imier Congress: Background

 Among the ideological debates within the socialist First International, Karl Marx and Mikhail Bakunin disagreed on the revolutionary role of the working class and political struggle.
 Following the demise of the 1871 Paris Commune, the International debated whether the proletariat should create its own state (Marx's position) or continue making commune attempts (Bakunin's position).
-Marx arranged the International's 1872 Congress in The Hague, the Netherlands, where the Swiss Bakunin could not attend without arrest in Germany or France.
+Marx arranged the International's 1872 Congress in The Hague, the Netherlands, where Bakunin could not attend without arrest in Germany or France.
 The Hague Congress sided with Marx and expelled Bakunin from the International over aspects of his dissent and person, causing a split that would ultimately end the organization.

 International delegates of the minority opposed to Bakunin's expulsion met early in the September 1872 Hague Congress, in which 16 delegates (Spanish, Belgian, Dutch, Jurassic, and some American and French) privately decided to band together as anti-authoritarians.
 Before the vote, they presented a signed Minority Declaration, in which they expressed that the Congress's business ran counter to their represented countries' principles.
-They wished to remain administrative contact and maintain federative autonomy within the International in lieu of splitting it.
+They wished to retain administrative contact and maintain federative autonomy within the International in lieu of splitting it.
 Following the Hague Congress, anti-authoritarian minority delegates traveled to Brussels and issued a statement that they would not recognize the Congress's proceedings.
 They considered the circumstances around Bakunin's expulsion as unjust and encouraged anti-authoritarian federations to protest.
 The group continued on to Switzerland, where some met with Bakunin in Zurich.